OKaluza/fractured/docs/docs.rst

 I originally started using Java and JOGL, then I heard about WebGL, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
 The formula editor and renderer was finished in late 2010 and probably should have stopped there but it became a bit of an experiment on seeing how far I could take the paradigm of a standalone desktop app running in a web browser.

-Now many lost weekends and evenings later it seems to finally have turned into a fairly usable thing and I've had enough, so here it is - maybe someone will find it useful.
+Now many lost weekends and evenings later it seems to finally have turned into a fairly usable thing and I've had enough, so here it is - maybe someone else will find it useful.

 If you have any feedback email me at: owen (at) ozone.id.au